strawbees/learning-platform-gatsby/content/activities/02a-build-a-robotic-crane-quirkbot.md

 <section component="youtube" url="https://youtu.be/WdAtFaHl-mk"></section>

 In many robotic and automated mechanical creations, the movement of the motor matches the expected result perfectly.
 In other cases the motor movement is not exactly what we want.
-When this happens we have three options: change the motor, change the code that controls the motor and adapt the mechanical structure.
-In this activity you are going to make a very basic mechanical structure that looks like a seesaw and explore how to get different results by changing the mechanism, the code, playing with sizes and positioning of the motor.
+When this happens, we have three options: change the motor, change the code that controls the motor, and adapt the mechanical structure.

+In this activity, you are going to make a basic mechanical structure that looks like a seesaw.
+You will explore how to get different results by changing the mechanism, the code, playing with sizes and positioning of the motor.

 ![Use this as a base model for all types of automated mechanical interaction](/roboticcranequirkbot.jpg)